 The proposal has been declared as Critical State Significant Infrastructure (CSSI) and is subject to approval by the Minister for Planning under Division 5.2, Part 5 of the EP&A Act.
-An EIS was prepared for the proposal to assess the impacts of the proposal in accordance with the SEARs.
-A
+An EIS has been prepared for the proposal to assess the impacts of the proposal in accordance with the SEARs.
+This technical paper supports the EIS.